seon9cho/ActiveListener/README.md

 ### Experiment Setup

-As mentioned earlier, we use the Taskmaster 2 for all our experiments.
+As mentioned earlier, we use the Taskmaster-2 for all our experiments.
 We avoid the practice of training an end-to-end method on labeled user's response as the goal of the experiment is to validate if the model can ask appropriate clarifying questions that increase its information cache.
 In order to achieve this goal, we couple three different models: a) the Intent Classifier, b) the QR model, and c) the IA model.
-We separately train each model on a slight variation of the Taskmaster 2 dataset.
+We separately train each model on a slight variation of the Taskmaster-2 dataset.

 <table align="center">
   <tbody align="left">